TristanRobitaille/OpenROAD-flow-scripts/docs/user/InstructionsForAutoTuner.md

 The top-level file to use is specified in the `.json` file with the field  `"_TOP_LEVEL_FILE_PATH"` and the package file is defined specified with the field `"_PACKAGE_FILE_PATH"`.
 Note that the path must be relative to the location of the `.json`.

+## Defining metrics used to compute the score of a run

+The user can define their metrics used to compute the score of a run.
+The metrics are defined in the configuration `.json` and the function to compute the score is defined in the `PPAImprov.get_score()` method.
+By default, the PPA is computed using the coefficients shown in the above JSON snippet.

 ## How to use

 ### General Information

 The `distributed.py` script located in `./tools/AutoTuner/src/autotuner` uses [Ray's](https://docs.ray.io/en/latest/index.html) job scheduling and management to fully utilize available hardware resources from a single server configuration, on-premise or over the cloud with multiple CPUs.

 The two modes of operation: